aaron777collins/aaron777collins.github.io/README.md

 # Aaron's Portfolio Website

 This project serves as a website for my portfolio.
-It was built using create-react-app and Github Pages
+It was built using create-react-app and Github Pages.
+It also contains a [microsite](https://www.aaroncollins.info/projects/) for projects that I have worked on.

 ## Development